 Need a report that reflects how COVID-19 has impacted this market and its growth?

 The US healthcare insurance market is the largest in the world, without adhering to WHO's Universal Health Coverage.
-The United States continues to top the growth in health premiums in North America, with an absolute growth of about GBP 40 billion and at an annual rate of 6%, from 2015-2016.
-This growth can be attributed to medical inflation, increasing employment, and some carry-over of the benefits from the former US President Obama’s healthcare policies.
-According to cdc.gov - Centre for Disease Control and Prevention, the average per person expenditure on health in the United States was ~USD 9500.
+Although 8% of the US population does not have a health insurance, the United States continues to top the growth in health premiums in North America.
+This growth can be attributed to medical inflation, increasing employment, and some carry-over of the benefits from the former US President Obama’s and Trump’s healthcare policies.
+According to cdc.gov - Centre for Disease Control and Prevention, the United states spent USD 3.8 trillion in 2019 almost 17.7% of the country’s GDP making the average per person expenditure on health in the United States at USD 11,582 which crossed the USD 12,000 mark in 2020.
 The US government has laid down numerous health care legislations, to provide health cover to a majority of US population.

-According to the NAIC (National Association of Insurance Commissioners), more than 60% of health care coverage was provided by private insurance programs, such as PPOs, HMOs, POS plans, etc. The leading 125 insurers in the United States accounted for about USD 713 billion, of which more than 60% came from top 25 health insurers.
-About 6% of Americans purchase health insurance in the individual and small group market, and 50% of them buy policies on the exchanges.
-Around 85% of exchange purchasers receive a premium subsidy (ASPE 2017).
+According to the NAIC (National Association of Insurance Commissioners), more than 68% of health care coverage was provided by private insurance programs, such as PPOs, HMOs, POS plans, etc. The leading 25 insurers in the United States accounted for about USD 130 billion in 2019, of which more than 60% came from top 25 health insurers.
+About 6% of Americans purchase health insurance in the non-group type, and 50% have insurance provided by theemployer, 35% have insurances from Medicaid or Medicare and Military whereas over 9% remain uninsured as of 2019.

 A complete background analysis of the US Health Insurance industry, including an assessment of the national health accounts, economy, and emerging market trends by segments, significant changes in market dynamics, and market overview, is covered in the report.